 2. Bloodybelly Comb Jellyfish

-Ranking high in the charts for the coolest common name on National Jellyfish Day, is our next contender, the Bloodybelly Comb jellyfish.
-Which, technically speaking isn’t even related to the jellyfish!
-This jellyfish doesn’t have the famous stinging tentacles that other jellyfish possess.
-It is actually harmless to humans.
+Ranking high in the charts for the coolest, is our next contender, the Bloodybelly Comb.
+Which, technically speaking isn’t even related to the jelly!
+This one doesn’t have the famous stinging tentacles that others possess.
+It is actually a harmless jellyfish to humans.

-However, what they lack in tentacles they certainly make up for in their cilia, cilia are tiny hair-like projections which beat back and forth to help propel the jellyfish through the water.
+However, what they lack in tentacles they certainly make up for in their cilia, cilia are tiny hair-like projections that beat back and forth to help propel it through the water.
 This movement of the cilia creates a beautiful sparkling light show showing an array of colors.

 3. Cauliflower Jellyfish

-Getting its name from the wart-like projections this jellyfish has on its bell resembling that of a vegetable, we give you the Cauliflower jellyfish!
+Getting its name from the wart-like projections this type has on it a bell resembling that of a vegetable, we give you the Cauliflower!
 While this jelly may not sound the prettiest of its species, it is still truly beautiful.

 4. White-spotted Jellyfish

-At number four on, we have the White-spotted jellyfish.
+At number four on, we have the White-spotted.
 These jellies have very mild venom and therefore do not pose a threat to us humans.
-In fact, the white-spotted jellyfish don’t generally even use their venom to catch food at all!
+In fact, the white-spotted jelly doesn’t generally even use their venom to catch food at all!

 Causing none left for the fish and crustaceans that also munch on the microscopic critters.
-In such areas where the white-spotted jellyfish are considered to be an invasive species, such as the Gulf of California, Caribbean Sea and the Gulf of Mexico, their hungry appetite poses somewhat of a problem for the native species from shrimps to corals.
+In such areas where the white-spotted jelly is considered to be an invasive species, such as the Gulf of California, the Caribbean Sea and the Gulf of Mexico, their hungry appetite poses somewhat of a problem for the native species from shrimps to corals.

 5. Black Sea Nettle Jellyfish

-Next, a monster jellyfish, the Black Sea Nettle!
-This particular species of jellyfish can be found in the deep Pacific waters around Southern California.
-The bell of the Black Sea Nettle can reach up to three foot across, its arms up to 20 feet in length and its stinging tentacles 25 feet long.
+Next, a monster jelly, the Black Sea Nettle!
+This particular species can be found in the deep Pacific waters around Southern California.
+The bell of the Black Sea Nettle can reach up to three-foot across, its arms up to 20 feet in length and its stinging tentacles 25 feet long.

 Without saying, it would be pretty damn scary if you caught yourself in the middle of a bloom with these giants.
-Considering their size, this jellyfish is relatively new to science and we don’t actually know that much about them.
+Considering their size, this is one of the jellyfish breeds that are relatively new to science and we don’t actually know that much about them.
 It has been said that this is partly due to them being very difficult to raise in captivity and they aren’t very often discovered in the wild.

 There has, however, previous encounters where blooms of Black Sea Nettles have surfaced in large numbers in 1989, 1999 and in 2010.
 But other than these occurrences, what these jellies tend to get up to it a little bit of a mystery.